willemarcel/localgroups/README.md

 This is an annotated map of local OpenStreetMap user groups worldwide.

+Wait, don't we already have one of those?
+Yes, [http://usergroups.openstreetmap.de/](here).
+But that map relies on adding specific code to the OpenStreetMap wiki and consequently, a lot of groups just don't appear on that map.

 ### Adding your local group

 If you want to add your group, here's how.